martin34/codewars/security/README.md

 * Check the referer field (request comes from a trusted site) | Problem: not all browser send it
 * Include a secret in every link/form --> hard to guess for the attacker

+#### Cross-site scripting

 **It is possible to alter the cookie via JAVA Script. --> Browsers implement same orgin policy: scripts can only access content with the same origin (domain name)**
+Cross-site scripting attacks tick the browser to execute the attacker script as it would come from a different website. --> access to sensitive data

+Two types:

+1. Stored XSS attack: Malicous scriped is injected to the server e. g. by uploading data with browser (server fails to block content with java script content)
+2. Reflected XSS attack: User visits attacker website, in response attacker script and link to attacked website is sent back.
+User clicks on the link.
+The attacked website echos back the user input, with the attackers script and the script is executed.
+This echoing could be part of the functionality e. g. user does a search query and server answers with the input search query and the result.
+This echoing is the vulnerbility.

+Protection:

+* Sanitize the input e. g. remove all scrip tags (this is hard to do, because there are various ways and some are browser specific) or better white list

+Additional example:
+Ruby on rails has good support for exchanging yaml files.
+It is possible to encode any ruby code in a yaml file.
+The yaml interpreter can be tricked to execute this code. --> Framework error, input needs to be checked or whitelisted